randfur/plopbox-core/README.md

-# plopbox-core

-PlopBox File Manager v0.1
+# PlopBox File Manager/Browser

-Plopbox-Core Installation Guide v1.0
+## Plopbox-Core Installation Guide v1.1

-Last Edited 2016-03-18T23:52:38+00:00

 -

+###### Pre-Requisites

+**PlopBox _requires_ the following software to be installed & correctly configured:**
+- SQLite 3
+- Apache HTTP Server, or compatible equivalent.
+- Apache's "mod_mime.so" module, or compatible equivalent.

+-

-## Installation Instructions
+###### Installation Instructions

  1. Unzip the contents of "master.zip" into the top-level directory of your document root.
 (Or the highest level directory you would like PlopBox to be able to browse) (In Apache by default this is C:/Apache/htdocs)

- 2. Specify the absolute path of "index.php" as the Directory Index in your HTTP server.
+ 2. Specify the absolute filesystem path of "index.php" as the Directory Index in your HTTP server.
 (In Apache by default this is C:/Apache/htdocs/index.php)

- 3. Edit "pbconf.php" and configure the variables accordingly, following the instructions in the file.
+ 3. Edit "/plopbox/pbconf.php" and configure the variables accordingly, following the instructions in the file.
-(Only the "$droot", "$timezone", and "$logpath" variables must be correctly set up in order for PlopBox to function)
+(Configuration of this file is *required*.
+PlopBox will not function otherwise.)